-Principle D: D etermining the interventions necessary to optimise the achievement of the intended outco Compliance Overview The key arrangements for managing performance and delivery, to inform interventions, continued to operate throughout the year.
-These included Effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and consideration on which decisions are based Member and Officer briefings took place for more complex areas of decision making The MTFS, Revenue Estimates and Capital Programme are configured to meet the requirements of the Council Plan and Ambitions document and are published annually.
-They are key documents for forecasting budget requirements and planning ahead The MTFS sets out the framework for corporately managing the Council's resources in the years ahead Corporate Key Performance Indicators are in place and are reported quarterly to Cabinet and the Budget and Performance Panel Both Capital and Revenue bids consider 'social value'.
-Proper, professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making The Council considers public surveys, demographic information and public health reports when developing the Council Plan COVID-19 Impact and Council response Progress against the COVID-19 Recovery Plan was reported to Cabinet in January 2021 and progress will continue to be reported in 2021/22, until recovery priorities and measures of success are integrated with future updates to the Council Plan.
+The key arrangements for managing performance and delivery, to inform interventions, continued to operate throughout the year.
+These included

+- Effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and consideration on which decisions are based - Member and Officer briefings took place for more complex areas of decision making - The MTFS, Revenue Estimates and Capital Programme are configured to meet the requirements of the Council Plan and Ambitions document and are published annually.
+They are key documents for forecasting budget requirements and planning ahead - The MTFS sets out the framework for corporately managing the Council's resources in the years ahead - Corporate Key Performance Indicators are in place and are reported quarterly to Cabinet and the Budget and Performance Panel - Both Capital and Revenue bids consider 'social value'. - Proper, professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making - The Council considers public surveys, demographic information and public health reports when developing the Council Plan

+Progress against the COVID-19 Recovery Plan was reported to Cabinet in January 2021 and progress will continue to be reported in 2021/22, until recovery priorities and measures of success are integrated with future updates to the Council Plan.
 Reporting progress in January, at the time of the third national lockdown, meant there was a further re-prioritisation of corporate activity, and realignment of resources to respond to changing circumstances and shifting recovery priorities.

 A temporary scheme of delegation addressing decision making and spending during the pandemic was introduced in June 2020 to ensure each allocation of the Council's resources was carefully considered and approved.

 During the initial period of the pandemic monthly financial information was provided to both Cabinet & B&PP. A transition to more standard ways of working took place for the final quarter of the year.

 A revised Budget was issued at the mid-year point to address the expected impacts of the pandemic and the annual budget was consulted on, issued and approved by Council in February 2021.